srfernandez/esi-exercises/README.md

 ### Task 2.
-Inside the **Web project**, create a Facade class containing one method per each query in the following list.
+Inside the **Web project**, create a Facade class containing one method per each query (use JPA QL) in the following list.

 Use this package: `es.uvigo.esei.dgss.exercises.web`